logigearcorp/docs.testarchitect.com/content/user-guide/integration-with-third-party-tools/zephyr-integration/features-of-testarchitect-zephyr-integration/mapping-testarchitect-test-cases-to-zephyr-test-cases/_index.md

     3. Click **OK**.

-    **Tip:** If any of the specified Zephyr test cases do not exist in the Zephyr server, a warning dialog box displays the test cases that could not be mapped:
+{{<tip>}} If any of the specified Zephyr test cases do not exist in the Zephyr server, a warning dialog box displays the test cases that could not be mapped:

     ![](/images/TA_Help/Images/Zephyr_fail_mapping_1.png)